If your emails keep landing everywhere except the Primary inbox, it is usually because email service providers (ESPs) do not trust you as a sender.

 - You can connect an unlimited number of email accounts at no extra cost

-- Clean dashboard you can use to track your email deliverability
+- A graphical dashboard to track email deliverability against various ESPs

-- Customize the sender volume, reply rate, and ramp-up rate for warm-up emails
+- Warm up customization options for email sending volume, reply rate, and ramp-up rate

 Cons: